Al-Manshiyya, Tulkarm

-Al-Manshiyya (المنشية), also known as Khirbat Manshiyya, was a Palestinian Arab village in the Tulkarm Subdistrict.
+Al-Manshiyya (المنشية), also known as Khirbat Manshiyya and Manshiyyat 'Attil (منشية عتّيل), was a Palestinian Arab village in the Tulkarm Subdistrict.
 It was depopulated during the 1947–48 Civil War in Mandatory Palestine on April 15, 1948, under Operation Coastal Clearing.
 It was located 12.5 km northwest of Tulkarm.

 History

 The villagers traced their origin to Abasan, in the Gaza district.

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Manshiyeh had a population of 94 Muslims, while in the 1931 census the village was counted under Attil, together with Jalama and Zalafa.

 Ein ha-Horesh and Giv'at Chayirn were founded in 1931 and 1932 on what traditionally had been village land.

 In the 1945 statistics, it had a population of 260 Muslims, with a total of 16,770 dunums of land.
 Of this, Arabs used 1 dunam for citrus and bananas, 12 were plantations and irrigated land, 12,485 were for cereals, while total of 437 dunams were classified as “non-cultivable” areas.